Marty's Bio

 Marty wrote lyrics AND music, for two CD’s (and companion DVD’s), for the widely popular children’s series, "Mommy and Me."

-Having succeeded Glen Frey at UCLA, this winter, Marty will teach his sixteenth Master Class in songwriting.
+Having succeeded Glen Frey at UCLA, Marty will teach his TWENTY-SIXTH Master Class in songwriting in Winter 2020.

-This semester, he is honored to present (along with Concord Records), "The Hal Gaba Scholarship."
-This scholarship is dedicated to Marty's beloved friend and mentor, Hal Gaba... who envisioned and established the first scholarships for this course, seven years ago.
+For eleven years, he was honored to present (along with Concord Records), "The Hal Gaba Scholarship."
+This scholarship was dedicated to Marty's beloved friend and mentor, Hal Gaba, who's enthusiasm and support, inspires every class.

-"An Evening With Marty Panzer," featuring songs, stories, and performances by many guest composers and artists (including John Boswell, David Burnham, Tami Damiano, Steve Dorff, Davis Gaines, Don Grady, Tessa Grady, Brian Lane Green, Larry Grossman, Phillip Ingram, Monica Mancini, Eric McCormack, Bobbi Page, Diane Schuur, and a special appearance by Barry Manilow), had its world premier at the Coronet Theatre in Los Angeles, on January 17th, 2005.
+"An Evening With Marty Panzer," featuring songs, stories, and performances by many guest composers and artists (including John Boswell, David Burnham, Tami Damiano, Steve Dorff, Davis Gaines, Don Grady, Tessa Grady, Brian Lane Green, Larry Grossman, Phillip Ingram, Monica Mancini, Eric McCormack, Bobbi Page, Diane Schuur, and a special appearance by Barry Manilow), had its world premier at the Coronet Theatre in Los Angeles.
 This performance was a benefit for the Academy For New Musical Theatre.

-The second performance of this show was on May 14th, 2005, at the Dean Lesher Center for the Arts, in Walnut Creek, California.
-Marty received the first "Foster A Dream Award" , at this benefit for the Foster A Dream organization.
+The second performance of this show was at the Dean Lesher Center for the Arts, in Walnut Creek, California.
+Marty received the first "Foster A Dream Award", at this benefit for the Foster A Dream organization.

 All this, while he completes his book of observations and personal experiences in the world of popular music.
 This book will include many of his favorite lyrics.